MoeinAbtahi/WALL/README.md

 1. **Operating System**: Windows, macOS, or Linux
 2. **Memory**: At least 2GB of free RAM
 3. **Disk Space**: 1GB for SonarQube installation
-4. **Java**:
-   Obtain the appropriate JDK 17 installer from [Oracle's official website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
+4. **Java**: Obtain the appropriate JDK 17 installer from [Oracle's official website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 This version has been confirmed as compatible with SonarQube based on the [SonarQube Scanner Environment Requirements](https://docs.sonarsource.com/sonarqube-server/10.8/analyzing-source-code/scanners/scanner-environment/general-requirements/).
-**Install JDK 17**:
+**Downlaod and Install JDK 17**:
-   Follow the installation instructions provided by the JDK installer.
+   Download JDK 17 for your operating system and follow the installation instructions provided by the installer.
 **Verify the Installation**:
    After installing JDK 17, open a terminal or command prompt and run the following command to verify the installation: